alankent/shared-services/docs/service-specification-language.md

 ### Core Data Types

-Core data types are types defined by the Magento Open Commerce Standard and cannot be changed by specifications.
+Core data types are types defined by the Magento Shared Services definitions and cannot be changed by specifications.
 Core data types include simple types such as strings and integers.

 The following simple types are supported: